ingra-ai/ingra/README.md

 ## Contributing

 We welcome contributions to the Bakabit Portal!
 Whether it's bug reports, feature requests, or contributions to code, please feel free to make a pull request or open an issue.
+Thanks in advance

 ## License